Downtown Parking

 The adopted plan creates an estimated gain of 20-30 spaces in the Downtown Core Area, for a total of 270-280 spaces.

-Implementation of the plan has been phased.
+Implementation of the plan was phased.
 In 2025, the City installed additional one-way signage on S Main Avenue and N 5th Avenue, converted spaces on Pioneer along the Ridgefield Administrative and Civic Center to public parking, and created two on-street ADA parking spaces.

-In May and June 2026, City street crews are updating paint markings throughout downtown to continue implementing the Downtown Parking Plan.
-This work includes marking street parking lines to highlight public parking capacity, extending yellow curbs at intersections with Pioneer Street for greater visibility and space, and eliminating outdated no parking areas on N 3rd Avenue.
+In May and June 2026, City street crews updated paint markings throughout downtown to continue implementing the Downtown Parking Plan.
+This work included marking street parking lines to highlight public parking capacity, extending yellow curbs at intersections with Pioneer Street for greater visibility and space, and eliminating outdated no parking areas on N 3rd Avenue.

 Questions related to Downtown Parking?
 Please submit them here and we will respond as soon as we can, usually within a few days.